U.S. flag

 Schedule

-• Update the greenhouse gas emission inventory--2019
+• Update greenhouse gas emission inventory - 2019

-• Appoint Advisory Group (AG)-- January 2022
+• Appoint Advisory Group (AG) - January 2022

-• AG Set up and learn-- February - May 2022
+• AG Set up and learn - February to May 2022

-• AG Brainstorm and analyze-- June - September 2022
+• AG Brainstorm and analyze - June 2022 to June 2023

-• AG Deliberate and build agreement-- October 2023 - February 2024
+• AG Deliberate and build agreement - July 2023 to July 2024

-• AG Form a plan-- March - June 2024
+• AG Form a plan - July 2024 to December 2024

 Engagement Updates